Top 9 Plumbing Industry Trends to Watch for in 2026

-New home construction in the U.S. is still a challenging arena, but there continues to be demand to modernize and prolong the function of older homes and buildings, which typically calls for updating and enhancing plumbing systems, bringing them up to code.
+New home construction in the U.S. is still a challenging arena in 2026, but there continues to be demand to modernize and prolong the function of older homes and buildings, which typically calls for updating and enhancing plumbing systems, bringing them up to code.

 Meanwhile, the rise of smart technology and appliances coupled with growing environmental awareness are influencing consumer preferences and the training, knowledge and tools necessary for plumbing professionals to stay ahead of the curve in years to come.

-While the offline segment of distribution channels—which includes home improvement centers and other brick-and-mortar retailers—currently accounts for the highest share of revenue, or more than 80%, the online segment is experiencing the most rapid CAGR as consumers gravitate toward the convenience of purchasing products through digital distribution channels for DIY and DIFM home improvement projects.
+The offline segment of distribution channels—which includes home improvement centers and other brick-and-mortar suppliers—currently accounts for the highest share of revenue, or more than 80%.
+Customers benefit from in-store demonstrations and being able to view stock firsthand in order to observer their features and make decisions.
+In-store also allow DIYers and Pros to grab and go for repair items with a more immediate need.
+However, the online segment is experiencing the most rapid CAGR through 2030 as consumers gravitate toward the convenience of purchasing products through digital distribution channels for DIY and DIFM home improvement projects.

 2. Plumbing Aging Out Lends to Remodeling Projects

-Plumbing repair and replacements will remain in-demand to keep current housing stock, which is on average 40 years old, livable.
-Due to the lock-in effect, many homeowners are not able to abandon these problems in search for a different home to move into, and must instead deal with the necessary repairs.
+Plumbing repair and replacements will remain in-demand to keep current housing stock, which is on average 42 years old, livable.
+Due to the lock-in effect, many homeowners are not able to abandon these problems in search for a different home to move into and must instead deal with the necessary repairs.
+The ever-aging housing stock in the U.S. and the need to retrofit and upgrade infrastructure will continue to propel demand for plumbers in the home repair and remodel sector of the home improvement market.
+Particularly in kitchens and bathrooms, plumbing fixtures and performance are key to functioning.

 5. Consumers Seek More Eco-Friendly and Higher Efficiency Options